fastify/fastify-bearer-auth/Readme.md

 * `addHook`: If `false`, this plugin will not register `onRequest` hook automatically, instead it provide two decorations `fastify.verifyBearerAuth` and `fastify.verifyBearerAuthFactory` for you.
+* `verifyErrorLogLevel`: string specifying the log level when verify error (optional).
+   The value must be vaild log level support by fastify, otherwise exception will be throwed when register the plugin. default value is `error`.

 The default configuration object is: